 The obsession with creating as much meat as possible in the shortest space of time, with the least outlay on food costs, means that as many as 90 percent of broiler chickens are unable to walk properly at all.
 The bones and muscles in their legs are unable to cope with the sheer weight of their bodies.

 8. Mothers are separated from their babies at birth

-In the dairy industry, calves are taken away from their mothers at birth and are sent off to veal farms where they will spend the rest of their short lives.
+In the dairy industry, calves are taken away from their mothers at birth and are sent off to veal farms, where they will spend the rest of their short lives.
 The calves are not allowed to stay with their mothers as they would drink their mother’s milk, which is desired by the industry for human consumption instead.
-In the pork industry, piglets are weaned from their mothers after just two weeks so that the sow can be made pregnant again, as this increases the amount of litters she can produce each year.
+In the pork industry, piglets are weaned from their mothers after just two weeks so that the sow can be made pregnant again, as this increases the number of litters she can produce each year.

 9. Veterinary care is almost never administered to sick and injured animals